akshaybharambe14/docgo/README.md

 ## Why

 Sometimes, Go developers fail to mention official documentation URL for their repository.
 We have to manually go to [pkg.go.dev](pkg.go.dev) and search for that repository.
-This extension helps to go to the documentation right from where ypu are.
+This extension helps to go to the documentation right from where you are.

 ## Contributing